thoughtworks/pacto/README.md

 ### Contract Lists

-In order to stub or validate or stub a group of contracts you need to create a ContractList.
+In order to stub or validate a group of contracts you need to create a ContractList.
 A ContractList represent a collection of endpoints attached to the same host.

 ```ruby